HOOP JAM 2022 RULES

 - Taking-it back means all three points (ball and two feet) are behind the 2 point arc.

-- No dunking is allowed during warm-ups or during the game.
+- No dunking is not allowed during warm-ups or during the game (unless on hoops with break-away rims).
 Violations result in a technical foul – 2 free throws and retain possession

 - In case of injury, notify the court supervisor.
 If play has stopped because of injury, the player must be removed from the game at least until the next dead ball situation